- What is Interlibrary Loan?

 Your username and password allows us to give you secure access to information about your interlibrary loan requests.

-Your username is your VU e-mail username (also called LDAP username) and your password is your VU e-mail password.
+Your username is your Valpo username (also called LDAP username) and your password is your Valpo password.
 No one but you will know your password, not even the library staff.

 What if I forget my password?

-Your password for ILLiad is the same as your password for your VU e-mail, DataVU, and CourseVU.
-If you can't remember your campus username or password, please contact the IT helpdesk at 464-5678.
+Your password for ILLiad is the same as your password for your Valpo email, DataVU, and Blackboard.
+If you cannot remember your campus username or password, please contact the IT helpdesk at 464-5678.
 The Interlibrary Loan office does not have the ability to reset your password.

 May I mark-up or write in books I borrow?